kaby76/Trash/readme.md

-**The repo [g4-scripts](https://github.com/kaby76/g4-scripts) contains a collections of Bash scripts. which use Trash. to check or find properties about Antlr grammars and parse trees.**
+**The repo [g4-scripts](https://github.com/kaby76/g4-scripts) contains a collections of Bash scripts. which use Trash. to check or find properties about Antlr grammars and parse trees.
+It is the best place to see Trash in action.
+You can also read about Trash details in [my blog](http://codinggorilla.com/).**

 Trash is a collection of ~40 command-line tools to analyze and transform Antlr parse trees and grammars.
 The toolkit can: generate a parser